-So I wanted to write a song that would have this name “Les Montagnes Bleues”, a song that perhaps would have spoken of forests, mists, water, dancing clouds, which would have evoked this sensation of gentle beneficent mystery. that we can smell in nature, which would have tried to restore the flavor.
-I tried many times, made several sketches, but I didn’t finish anything.
-But those words stuck.
-And this until I understood that they would be the name of the writing project of an album listening to the waters, the trees, the mountains, the birds, the flowers, or at least that his writing would take place in a close relationship with nature and those who live there.
+Some time ago as I was riding a small train that sped through the countryside on Kyushu Island in southern Japan, I saw the forest-covered mountainsides looming in the light around me.
+In this light they were blue.
+I then distinctly heard in my head these words: “The Blue Mountains”.
+So I thought of writing a song that would have this name, a song that would have talked about forests, mists, water, dancing clouds, which would have evoked that atmosphere of gentle beneficent mystery that one can feel in nature.
+I tried several times, made several sketches, but I didn’t finish anything.
+But these words stayed with them, until I understood that they would be the name of the writing project along the way of an album listening to the waters, the trees, the mountains, the birds, the flowers, or at least that his writing would be done in a close relationship with nature and those who live there.

-This project is therefore simply a project that resembles me since I spend a lot of time in nature, many of my songs already bear witness to this, and that I often write while traveling.
+This project is therefore a project that resembles me since I spend a lot of time in nature, many of my songs already bear witness to this, and that I often write while traveling.
 Obviously, trying to follow the thread of this link with nature, at this very special time that we are going through, is not by chance, you can imagine.

 For this work I would be largely accompanied by Yoko Takeda, whom you who read me here know well, who has been accompanying me on the violin and on my various projects for several years now, who manages all the organizational logistics in Japan and who helps me a lot by the way.